openresty/lua-nginx-module/README.markdown

 **context:** *set_by_lua*, rewrite_by_lua*, access_by_lua*, content_by_lua*, header_filter_by_lua**

-Returns a Lua table holds all of the current request's request URL query arguments.
+Returns a Lua table holding all the current request URL query arguments.

-Here is an example,

     location = /test {